nihilor/hooks-class-mixin/README.md

 # hooks-class-mixin

-A mixin for a simple Hooks implementation in Javascript.
+A mixin for a simple, resusable Hooks implementation in Javascript.

 ## What?